Guide to Cato Data Lake Storage

 3. Add the two figures

-4. Divide the total events per hour by two million, and round up, to estimate the number of Data Lake Storage Units required.
+4. Divide the total events per hour by 2.5 million, and round up, to estimate the number of Data Lake Storage Units required.

 Event Generation Tables